ecoezer/PodbiPizza/README.md

-# PodbiPizza
+# Saray Kebap Café54

-A modern food delivery website for PodbiPizza with WhatsApp ordering and email notifications.
+A modern food delivery website for Saray Kebap Café54 with WhatsApp ordering and email notifications.

 ## Features